-- XIV.
-In our opinion and based on our examination, the Company have an internal controls for financial transactions but is not required to have internal audit system as per provisions of the companies Act,2013 and the requirement to consider reports of the internal auditors under the clause 3(XIV)(b) does not arise. - XV.
-According to the information and explanations given to us and the records of the Company examined by us, we are of the opinion that that the Company has not entered into any non-cash transactions with directors or persons connected with him.
-Accordingly, paragraph 3 of the order is not applicable. - XVI.
+- XVI.
 According to the information and explanations given to us, the provisions of section 45-IA of the Reserve Bank of India Act, 1934 are not applicable to the Company. - XVII.
-The company has incurred a cash loss of 1.50 Lakhs in the current financial year and being the first year of operations reporting on cash loss in the immediately preceding financial year does not arise. - XVIII.
+The company has incurred cash profits in the current financial year of Rs.
+5,96,337 and in the immediately preceding financial year of Rs.-5,15,708. - XVIII.
 There has been no resignation of the statutory auditors during the year.
 Accordingly, reporting under clause 3(xviii) of the Order is not applicable to the Company. - XIX.
-According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the standalone financial statements, our knowledge of the plans of the Board of Directors and management, we are of the opinion that no material uncertainty exists as on the date of the audit report that Company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the standalone financial statements, our knowledge of the plans of the Board of Directors and management, we are of the opinion that no material uncertainty exists as on the date of the audit report that Company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the company.
-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due. - XX. - a.
-According to the information and explanations given to us, the Company does not fulfill the criteria as specified under section 135(1) of the Act read with the Companies (Corporate Social Responsibility Policy) Rules, 2014 and accordingly, reporting under this clause is not applicable. - b.
-The company does not have any unspent amount with respect to the obligations under Corporate Social Responsibility.
-Therefore, the company is not liable to transfer any amount neither to the Fund specified under Schedule VII to the Companies Act, 2013 nor to the Special Account according to the provisions of Section 135 of Companies Act, 2013.

-The reporting under clause (xxi) is not applicable in respect of audit of standalone XXI. financial statements of the Company.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due. - According to the information and explanations given to us, the Company does not fulfill the criteria as specified under section 135(1) of the Act read with the Companies (Corporate Social Responsibility Policy) Rules, 2014 and according, reporting under clause (xx) of the Order is not applicable to the Company. - XXI.
+The reporting under clause (xxi) is not applicable in respect of audit of standalone financial statements of the Company.
 Accordingly, no comment has been included in respect of said clause under this report.